This case study

 Making Legacy Systems Mobile-Ready

-Legacy system — before transcoding
+Legacy system before transcoding

-Legacy system — before transcoding
+Legacy system after transcoding

-Legacy system — after transcoding to Material Design
+Legacy system transcoded to Material Design

 The Device